renpy/renpy/sphinx/source/config.rst

     is given the `namebox_background` property, it sets :propref:`background` on the displayable in the say screen with the id "namebox".

+.. var:: config.clear_log = False

+    If true, the log created by :var:`config.log` is cleared each time Ren'Py starts.

 .. var:: config.conditionswitch_predict_all = False

     The default value of the predict_all argument for :func:`ConditionSwitch`